2022 NBBF Premier League

 Rivers Hoopers were the defending champions, however, they were eliminated in the semi-finals.
 Kwara Falcons won their first-ever national championship and qualified directly for the 2023 BAL season.
-Dada Samuel, still a high school student, was named MVP during his first appearance in the Final 8.
+The Falcons' Dada Samuel, who was still a high school student at the time, was named MVP during his first appearance in the Final 8.

 Final 8

 The Final 8 was held from 7 November to 12 November 2022 in the Indoor Hall of the National Stadium of Lagos.
+The two highest-placed teams from each group advanced to the semi-finals.